Gran Luchito is very proud of its authentic Mexican flavour.

 4: Beans and Rice:

 Two very common foods served in Mexico.
-Beans are usually refried, cooked with oil, onion and a little salt.
-They are not as sweet as those often found in other parts of the world.
-Rice is served white (cooked in chicken stock & onion) or red (with tomato puree).
+Beans are either pinto or black and are usually served as refried beans.
+This means they are cooked with oil, onion and a little salt.
+The beans are not normally as sweet as those often found in other parts of the world.
+Mexican Rice is served white (cooked in chicken stock & onion) or red (with tomato puree).

 5: Tostadas & Sopes